-Traditionally most members of learning teams have been those that operated in roles of a classroom facilitator, trainer (a word I despise!), elearning consultant and a whole host more.
+Traditionally most members of learning teams have been those that operated in roles of a classroom facilitator, trainer (a word I despise!), eLearning (another word I despise and is incredibly outdated) consultant and a whole host more.

-Most commonly if you said to someone you work in L&D, they would generally consider you to be delivering some form of classroom experience which generally involves reading from a script and not a hell of a lot of innovation to the rigid corporate led structure.
+Usually, if you said to someone you work in L&D, they would generally consider you to be delivering some form of classroom experience which involves reading from a script and traumatising people with endless PowerPoint slides.

 Although this was the norm, times have most certainly changed.

-Fast forward to now and the digital disruption has flipped the world and L&D on it’s head.
+Fast forward to now where the digital evolution continues to flip the world and L&D on its head.

-Obviously times have changed.
-I’m not saying that the skills and experience of facilitators or trainers aren’t useful, because they still very much are, yet we also need more, much more in addition to this.
+I’m not saying that the skills and experience of facilitators or trainers aren’t useful.
+They still very much are, yet we also need more, much more in addition to this.

-We need to be leaders in areas of critical thinking, communicating, collaborating, creativity.
+We need to be leaders in the areas of critical thinking, communicating, collaborating, and creativity.

-We should be looking at supporting people with the real challenges they face in the flow of work and using the opportunities with technology to enable people to grow.
+We should be looking at supporting people with the real challenges they face in the day to day and using the opportunities with technology to enable people to grow.

-To do all of this, we need an upgrade, L&D teams need an upgrade.
+To do all of this, we need an upgrade, and L&D teams need an upgrade.

 So what do we need in today’s world?